nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 used to define shapes in _Java_ automatically.
 This library is composed by two functions that aproximate a circle using four cubic bezier curves (constant **k0** is part of the library and it is a kind of scale factor for the bezier control points).
 They receive as parameters: the coordinates of the left upper corner of the square containing the circle and the diameter of the circle.
 One function defines circles in a clockwise manner, another in anticlockwise manner.
-Their use here is to These functions can be called for shape definitions and are conversible to _Java_ provided the metalanguage commands are used instead of _PostScript_ commands.
+These functions can be called for shape definitions and are conversible to _Java_ provided the metalanguage commands are used instead of _PostScript_ commands.
 The functions, however, must be  declared with an explicit **def** command.
 This means that the function itself is to be used in _PostScript_ but it will generate _Postscript_ or _Java_ definitions according to the context.
 In other words, once **/psdefinitions** or